 - A “What if” APAS automatically shows what and how completed course work will apply to a major.
-Use the “What If” APAS to do major shopping (APAS sign in link).
+Use the “What If” APAS to do major shopping.

 - What is catalog year/bulletin year and how can it be changed?

 - Per policy, students follow the catalog in effect their first term at Morris—if it has not expired—or any future catalog.
 APAS defaults to the catalog based on the first term.
-The Office of the Registrar must be contact in order for APAS to recognize future catalogs.
+The Office of the Registrar must be contacted in order for APAS to recognize future catalogs.
 The Registrar processes catalog year changes for students.
-Sometimes when majors change, following a new catalog is desirable Advisers should advise student to initiate this kind request.
+When majors change, sometimes following a new catalog is desirable.
+Advisers should advise student to initiate this kind request.